frcd10/turbin3/README.md

-This repo will be used as async pre builders turbin3 Q12026
+This repo will be used in turbin3 Q1 26 Structured Pre-Builder

+1st excersise - guessing game